 - In the first No More Heroes, a steel-like "clonk" sound will happen when you hit a boss while they are performing an unstoppable attack.
 Even if they are only flesh and clothing.
 Generally averted in the sequel, where the bosses do more actual guarding and move-canceling.

-- World of Warcraft uses "bonk" for blocking an attack, "swoosh" for missing and "clang" for parrying.
+- World of Warcraft uses "bonk" for blocking an attack (which actually doesn't stop all damage, but does significantly reduce it), "swoosh" for missing or dodging, and "clang" for parrying.

 - Crystalis plays a ping sound if an attack does no damage either due to your attack power being too low or by the enemy being immune to your sword's element.